buglabs/bugswarm-renesas/tutorial/README.md

 ## Display values example ##

 The barebones example is a good tool for getting started with swarm, but we need to be able to link incoming data to DOM elements.
 The next demo, ```display_values_final.html```, demonstrates the most basic interaction between swarm javascript code and HTML elements.
-Drag the file into your chrome or firefox browser.
+Drag the file into a chrome or firefox browser.
 This time the javascript isn't completely necessary.
 Paste in the following ResourceID into the text box, and click "Submit": ```51a8cbfc68de1a72578a0f8d844c8646e1fb7309```.
 You should see the fields below update with live data.
 We shall implement this demo in a few stages.
-Load ```display_values_01.html``` into your browser, open up the javascript console, and take a look at the source code:
+Load ```display_values_01.html``` into a browser, open up the javascript console, and take a look at the source code:

 #### Add resource selection - HTML Form ####

 We first start by adding a filtering mechanism to the incoming data stream.
-If you look carefully at the data printed to the javascript console from the barebones example, you will notice that each received message is labeled by the resource that transmitted the message.
+If the data printed to the javascript console from the barebones example is examined, each received message is labeled by the resource that transmitted the message.
 We will create a new variable and will compare the incoming resourceID to the variable to create our filter:

     	var selectedID = "";
     	function onMessage(message) {